Inductive reasoning: Comparison with deductive reasoning

 To better see the difference between inductive and deductive arguments, consider that it would not make sense to say: "all rectangles so far examined have four right angles, so the next one I see will have four right angles."
 This would treat logical relations as something factual and discoverable, and thus variable and uncertain.
 Likewise, speaking deductively we may permissibly say.
 "All unicorns can fly; I have a unicorn named Charlie; thus Charlie can fly."
 This deductive argument is valid because the logical relations hold; we are not interested in their factual soundness.

-Inductive reasoning is inherently uncertain.
-It only deals with the extent to which, given the premises, the conclusion is credible according to some theory of evidence.
+The conclusions of inductive reasoning are inherently uncertain.
+It only deals with the extent to which, given the premises, the conclusion is "credible" according to some theory of evidence.
 Examples include a many-valued logic, Dempster–Shafer theory, or probability theory with rules for inference such as Bayes' rule.
 Unlike deductive reasoning, it does not rely on universals holding over a closed domain of discourse to draw conclusions, so it can be applicable even in cases of epistemic uncertainty (technical issues with this may arise however; for example, the second axiom of probability is a closed-world assumption).

-Another crucial difference between these two types of argument is that deductive certainty is impossible in non-axiomatic systems such as reality, leaving inductive reasoning as the primary route to (probabilistic) knowledge of such systems.
+Another crucial difference between these two types of argument is that deductive certainty is impossible in non-axiomatic or empirical systems such as reality, leaving inductive reasoning as the primary route to (probabilistic) knowledge of such systems.

 Given that "if A is true then that would cause B, C, and D to be true", an example of deduction would be "A is true therefore we can deduce that B, C, and D are true".
 An example of induction would be "B, C, and D are observed to be true therefore A might be true".
 A is a reasonable explanation for B, C, and D being true.